huangsam/ansible-vagrant/README.md

 ## Infrastructure

-Trying out `geerlingguy/ubuntu1604` for various purposes.
+The Vagrant image currently used is [geerlingguy/ubuntu1604](https://app.vagrantup.com/geerlingguy/boxes/ubuntu1604).

+One master node and three slave nodes are currently deployed using the existing `Vagrantfile`.

-Credentials are the following:
+Credentials for each of the VMs are the following:

     Username: vagrant
     Password: vagrant